-Remember that when trading the currency market, you do not invest in currencies, but in currency pairs.
+Remember that when trading the currency market, you do not trade individual currencies, but currency pairs.
 You’re buying one currency, and selling another one simultaneously.

-The currency carry trade method relies on the differential rate between the two currencies – the one you’ll pay and the one you’ll receive.
-The idea is to borrow money from a currency with a low interest rate to buy another currency with a higher interest rate, making profit from the difference.
+The currency carry trade relies on the differential funding rate between the two currencies – the one you’ll pay and the one you’ll receive.
+The idea is to borrow money from a currency with a low-interest rate to buy another currency with a higher interest rate, making a profit from the difference.

-As well as using charts to study market prices, technical traders also use technical indicators, such as Moving Averages, Relative Strength Index (RSI), and Momentum, to develop their technical trading tactics.
-We will cover technical indicators below.
+As well as using charts to study market prices, technical traders also use technical indicators, such as Moving Averages Relative Strength Index (RSI), and Bollinger Bands, to develop their technical trading tactics.
+We will cover technical indicators in a moment.

-Technical analysis is based on 3 main assumptions:
+Technical analysis is based on 3 key assumptions:

 - Prices discount all available information

 - Price moves in trends